Safeguarding Children Policy

 GLOUCESTERSHIRE OPERATION ENCOMPASS COMMITMENT

-In signing up to Gloucestershire Encompass the Governing Body and Senior Leadership Team:
+In signing up to Gloucestershire Encompass the Governing Body/Proprietor and Senior Leadership Team:

-• Endorse the Gloucestershire Encompass Model and support key adults at St Rose’s to fulfil the requirements of the Gloucestershire Encompass Protocol.
+• Endorse the Gloucestershire Encompass Model and support the Key Adults in our school to fulfil the requirements of the Gloucestershire Encompass Protocol.

 • Promote and implement Gloucestershire Encompass processes and use these in accordance with internal safeguarding children processes.